HappyHorse 1.0 Review 2026:

 Test 03Test 3: Cinematic Multi-Shot SequenceBrief: A short film director needs a 5-clip establishing sequence for a sci-fi short.
 Requirements: consistent dystopian color palette, same protagonist character across clips, varied shot sizes (wide → medium → close-up → wide → medium).

-HappyHorse-1.0 result: All 5 clips were stylistically consistent — the color palette, lighting temperature, and environmental mood held across all shots without any additional instruction.
+HappyHorse 1.0 result: All 5 clips were stylistically consistent — the color palette, lighting temperature, and environmental mood held across all shots without any additional instruction.
 Character consistency between clips was approximately 86% — recognizable as the same person but with minor facial detail variations between clips 2 and 4.
 Shot sizing matched in 4 of 5 cases.

 Veo 3.1: Stylistically consistent but character drift was more pronounced (estimated 78% consistency).